samvera-labs/allinson_flex/README.md

 AllinsonFlex uses webpacker and React JS (via the react-rails gem).

-Please run the following if they are not already installed in your application:
+Please run the following if they are not already installed in your application.
+Note: If running a docker container, these need to be installed outside of the container in order to find the github ssh links.

 ```bash
 $ rails webpacker:install